 Removing the background makes your images more consistent, removes distractions, and minimizes file size.
-Many marketplaces require white or neutral backgrounds for product images, and if you’re a brand, it’s easy to pass such images to downstream retailers.

 If you’d rather spend your time and money on creative photography in order to brand yourself, consider outsourcing your product image editing.
 The ability to scale up or down with seasonal needs, pay per image, and get processed images back in under 24 hours will simplify your workflow.